www.sv-Carina.org

 Carina's Specifications

-Carina is a cutter-rigged Mason 33.
-She was designed by Al Mason and built in GRP in 1986 by the Ta Shing Boatyard in Taiwan and imported by PAE, Dana Point, CA USA.
+Carina is a cutter-rigged PAE Mason 33.
+She was designed by Al Mason and built in GRP in 1986 by the Ta Shing Boatyard in Taiwan and imported by Pacific Asian Enterprises, Dana Point, CA USA.
 She is PHRF rated at 168.
-She is hull #16 [of 27 built] and was launched as "Enjay" and later called "Crackerjack" and "Be My Valentine".
+She is hull #16 [of 26 built] and was launched as "Enjay" and later called "Crackerjack" and "Be My Valentine".
 She is US Vessel #914317.
-We purchased her in 1999 in Ft.
-Lauderdale, FL and moved her overland to the Puget Sound region.
+We purchased her in 1999 in Fort Lauderdale, FL and moved her overland to the Puget Sound region.
 Her homeport is Kingston, WA, USA.

 Bacio, our tender, is an 80% scale version of the nesting dinghy "Chameleon", designed by Danny Greene of Bermuda.
 She was built in our garage of [primarily] 4 mm okoumé plywood using epoxy and the stitch-and-glue method.
 Bacio is propelled by oars and a 3.3 Mercury outboard.
 Bacio (pronounced Baah Chee Oh) means "kiss" in Italian.